ESI ThoughtLab releases cybersecurity analysis and benchmarks covering 1,300 companies

 Protiviti: Protiviti is a global consulting firm that delivers deep expertise, objective insights, a tailored approach and unparalleled collaboration to help leaders confidently face the future.
 Through its network of more than 80 offices in over 20 countries, Protiviti and its independently owned Member Firms provide clients with consulting solutions in finance, technology, operations, data, analytics, governance, risk and internal audit.
 Protiviti is a wholly owned subsidiary of Robert Half (NYSE: RHI), a member of the S&P 500 index.
 For more information, please visit www.protiviti.com.

 Security Industry Association (SIA): The leading trade association for global security solution providers, the SIA brings together more than 850 member companies representing thousands of security leaders and experts who shape the future of the security industry.
-SIA protects and advances its members’ interests by advocating pro-industry policies and legislation at the federal and state levels, creating open industry standards that enable integration, advancing industry professionalism through education and training, opening global market opportunities and collaborating with other like-minded organisations.
+SIA protects and advances its members’ interests by advocating pro-industry policies and legislation at the federal and state levels, creating open industry standards that enable integration, advancing industry professionalism through education and training, opening global market opportunities and collaborating with other like-minded organizations.

 Willis Towers Watson: Willis Towers Watson (NASDAQ: WLTW) is a leading global advisory, broking and solutions company that helps clients around the world turn risk into a path for growth.
 With roots dating to 1828, Willis Towers Watson has over 40,000 employees serving more than 140 countries.
-We design and deliver solutions that manage risk, optimise benefits, cultivate talent, and expand the power of capital to protect and strengthen institutions and individuals.
+We design and deliver solutions that manage risk, optimize benefits, cultivate talent, and expand the power of capital to protect and strengthen institutions and individuals.